kiratubhi/pps-programs/Welcome file.md

  15. Write a program to show result of operands.
  16. Write a program to call a patterns of face and calculator.
  17. Write a program to find Maximum number.
- 18. Write a program to find Average of numbers.
- 19. Write a program to find Factorial using recursion .
+ 18. Write a program to find Factorial using recursion .
- 20. Write a program of Addition and subtraction of 2 Matrix.
+ 19. Write a program of Addition and subtraction of 2 Matrix.
- 21. Write a program of Multiplication of  Matrix.
+ 20. Write a program of Multiplication of  Matrix.
- 22. Write a program to find Prime number.
+ 21. Write a program to find Prime number.
- 23. Write a program of days of the week.
+ 22. Write a program of days of the week.
 ----

 ## 1:Write a program to print hello world.